A herbal sleep remedy is better for you than reaching for a chemical cosh.

 This has many uses - it's used as the basis of gripe water for babies and has long been given to restless babies to help them become sleepy.

-I wouldn't advocate this without consultation with your doctor.
+I wouldn't advocate this without consultation with your doctor or midwife - but not using wine, don't even suggest using wine!

 However, for adults, take a spoon of dill seeds and infuse them in warm wine.
 Leave for about 5 minutes, strain and drink to help you sleep.